 The knowledge that the values of the constants were fine tuned points directly towards an intelligent cause which specifically selected those values for the purpose of bringing about our complex universe.
 This teleological explanation for the constants only became possible once science had advanced to the point of understanding the fundamental laws of physics and the critical role that these specific quantities played in the laws.
 Fine tuning is an argument from knowledge, not from ignorance.

-Secondly, the problem of explaining the constants is a problem with the very foundations of physics.
+Second, the problem of explaining the constants is a problem with the very foundations of physics.
 It deals with the form of the fundamental laws of nature themselves, not with a detailed phenomenon explained by those laws - for example, why is the sky blue?
 A lack of understanding regarding the foundation of a subject is totally different than a mere gap within the details of a subject whose foundations are well understood.
 While a gap in details is likely to be filled upon gaining more knowledge, a problem with a foundation often demands a new type of explanation.

-And thirdly, the theory of an intelligent cause does not explain any possible universe we could possibly have observed.
+And third, the theory of an intelligent cause does not explain any possible universe we could possibly have observed.
 Without the discovery of fine tuning, it would have been natural to assume that our universe, or some close variation of it, could have existed with a wide range of values for the constants.
 Had this been the case, there would have been no indication of an intelligent cause for the values of the constants, and to posit a teleological explanation would have been ungrounded and entirely speculative.
 However, with the discovery of fine tuning, a teleological explanation naturally emerged.

 An intelligent cause is only a valid inference because we have first observed an ordered, fine tuned, and intelligible universe.
 Were the universe to have been nonsensical chaos, then an intelligent cause would have been a very poor explanation for it.
 An intelligent agent does not explain every possible universe we possibly could have observed.
 It only explains a fine tuned and ordered universe, not a disordered one with no fine tuning.